 Kratom-induced hair loss may start as several strands of hair falling out when you brush your hair or comb it with your fingers.

-It’s also possible to experience other side effects along with the fallout, like headaches, dizziness, stomach pain, and nausea.
+It’s also possible to experience other side effects along with the fallout, like headaches, dizziness, stomach discomfort, and nausea.

 The first thing you should do is seek medical attention to ensure your hair loss isn’t resulting from an underlying condition.
 If you suspect kratom use is the culprit, cut back on your dosage or take a break from kratom use to minimize the fallout.